 In the beginning…

 We cloth diapered from the start using a diaper service.
 (Eco Existence for those in the Hampton Roads area.)
-This was how I got Josh on board since wouldn’t be washing any dirty diapers.
+This was how I got Josh on board since we wouldn’t be washing any dirty diapers.

 The service dropped off clean diapers once per week and picked up the dirty ones.
 They provided the pail, a deodorizer disk (monthly) and two pail liners (one in the pail and one to replace it when it was time for the diapers to go out).
 They also gave us four newborn diaper covers.